 Tantawan Thai Kitchen

-This longstanding Thai restaurant (which has an additional location in West Covina), is a charming spot for unique dishes like a crunchy catfish salad that comes out in a dome-like puff and is paired with a spicy sour apple salsa.
-Don’t miss the lime-punched century eggs with Chinese sausage salad.
+This longstanding Thai restaurant (which has an additional location in West Covina), is a charming spot that stands out among the rest of the SGV Thai restaurants due to its unique dishes.
+The crunchy catfish salad comes out in a dome-like puff and is paired with a spicy sour apple slaw, while the lime-punched century eggs with Chinese sausage salad should not be skipped.

 Tuk Tuk Thai

 This former Pico Boulevard staple has been reborn after 23 years, landing a new (and very updated) location on Sawtelle.
-Sisters Katy Noochlaor and Amanda Kuntee are running the show, turning out vibrant Thai dishes across a broad spectrum, so expect everything from noodles and papaya salad to a portion of the menu devoted entirely to pork belly.
+Sisters Katy Noochlaor and Amanda Kuntee — who grew up in one of LA’s oldest Thai restaurants, Chao Krung — are running the show, turning out vibrant Thai dishes across a broad spectrum.
+Expect everything from noodles and papaya salad to a portion of the menu devoted entirely to pork belly.

 Holy Basil DTLA

-Downtown LA hasn’t had a splashy new Thai restaurant in years, but Holy Basil is here to bring the heat from chef Wedchayan “Deau” Arpapornnopparat and Tongkamal “Joy” Yuon.
-Holy Basil’s green curry is one of the stand’s signature dishes, while the fluffy omelet with basil and vegan larb mushrooms with Brussels sprouts are unique contenders.
+Holy Basil has revived the Thai food scene in Downtown and it’s all thanks to chef Wedchayan “Deau” Arpapornnopparat and Tongkamal “Joy” Yuon.
+The green curry is one of the stand’s signature dishes, while the fluffy omelet with basil and vegan larb mushrooms with Brussels sprouts are unique contenders.
+Don’t forget to pair the meal with something from the eccentric wine list.

 Ayara Thai Cuisine

-Ayara Thai Cuisine is very much a family-run business, and has been an important part of the Westchester community for nearly 20 years.
+Ayara Thai Cuisine is very much a family-run business and has been an important part of the Westchester community for nearly 20 years.
 The Asapahu family knocks out a solid menu with dishes like back baby ribs with a spicy sauce, ground pork and shrimp toast, and poached salmon in a red curry-coconut sauce.
+It’s also important to check the restaurant’s Instagram feed where special events are advertised, like a marijuana-infused boat noodle dinner and moo krata (Thai hot pot) parties.

-This just-off-the-5 Norwalk restaurant specializes in Northern Thai delicacies, but doesn’t skimp on all the more broadly familiar stuff, either.
-Stop by for a great version of nam kao tod crispy rice with plenty of pork sausage.
+This just-off-the-5 Norwalk restaurant, formally owned by the family behind Lotus of Siam, specializes in Northern Thai delicacies but doesn’t skimp on all the more broadly familiar stuff.
+Stop by for a great version of nam kao tod crispy rice with plenty of pork sausage and red cotton flower noodle soup known as kanom jeen nam ngiao.

 It’s hard to imagine fast-casual Thai food being done any better than at Bowl Thai, the Gardena staple spot known for extra-spicy soups and traditional noodle dishes.